IPL 2024: Shubman Gill appointed captain of Gujarat Titans

 In 16 matches in 2022, he amassed 483 runs, the highest of which came from an undefeated 45 in the final against the Rajasthan Royals, which saw Titans win their first-ever title.
 With 890 runs in 17 innings, including three hundreds, he became IPL 2023’s highest run scorer.

-The side possess several seniors like Kane Williamson, David Miller, Matthew Wade and Wriddhiman Saha but it was the 24-year-old who was entrusted with the responsibility to lead the side.
+The side possess several seniors like Kane Williamson, David Miller, Matthew Wade, Rashid Khan and Wriddhiman Saha but it was the 24-year-old who was entrusted with the responsibility to lead the side.
 This will be his first assignment as a captain in senior cricket.

 Gill has a chance to cement his legacy with the relatively new franchise who won the title in 2022 in their first season itself.
 In the second season, they narrowly missed out lost against Chennai Super Kings on the last ball.